-So the big question is, what is this knob and tube wiring?
-K&T is antique wiring that was first installed in the 1880’s in homes up until the early 1930’s.
-It was also used in commercial situations, but this webpage will only be referring to the knob and tube wiring installed within homes.
+So here’s the big question: What is this knob and tube wiring thing you keep hearing about?
+It’s antique wiring that was installed in homes between the 1880s and early 1930s.
+It was also used in commercial situations.
+But for the purposes of this webpage, we’ll only be referring to the knob and tube wiring installed in homes.

 - Insulation companies cannot insulate your home with knob and tube wiring.
-The wiring is run between joists with air space to dissipate heat.
-When insulation, whether it’s blown in or standard pink insulation is surrounding the old wiring, it can overheat and potentially cause a fire hazard.
-The insulation company will require an electrician to inspect all wiring to confirm that there is no concealed knob and tube.
-If knob and tube wiring is found; it must be rewired to the standard set forth in the 2014 NEC (National Electrical Code).
+This wiring is run between joists with air space, in order to dissipate heat.
+Whether insulation is blown in or standard pink that surrounds the old wiring, it can overheat and potentially cause a fire hazard.
+The insulation company will require an electrician to inspect all wiring, in order to confirm there isn’t any concealed knob and tube.
+If knob and tube wiring is found, it must be rewired to the standard set forth in the 2020 National Electrical Code (NEC)

 - Knob and tube was never meant to last 100+ years.
-Homeowners sometimes take out the proper 15 amp or 20 amp fuse and install a 30 amp fuse because they do not have enough power.
-Yes, this will prevent your fuse from blowing but it creates a fire hazard.
-The knob and tube wiring that is now over-fused was not meant to carry such a high current and the wire insulation can begin to break down.
+Homeowners sometimes take out the proper 15- or 20-amp fuse and install a 30-amp fuse because they don’t have enough power.
+Yes, this tactic will prevent your fuse from blowing, but it creates a fire hazard.
+Since the knob and tube wiring that is now over-fused wasn’t meant to carry such a high current, the wire insulation can start breaking down.

-- Squirrels, mice and other critters seem to love the insulation on this knob and tube wiring style.
-These pests can can leave bare copper wire exposed.
+- Squirrels, mice, and other critters seem to love the insulation on knob and tube wiring.
+These pests can leave bare copper wire exposed.

-- Knob and tube wiring system does not incorporate a ground.
-The ground wire on any circuit is the most important wire, as it is there for safety.
+- A knob and tube wiring system doesn’t incorporate a ground.
+Since the ground wire on any circuit is there for safety, it’s the most important one.
 Also, some electronic equipment requires a ground to operate correctly.

-- Switched neutrals.
-Electricians in the early 1900’s would switch the neutral feeding a ceiling light instead of the hot wire, which is today’s standard.
-Switching the neutral, would turn off the light, but live voltage potential would still be present at the fixture.
-Making a dangerous situation for a homeowner that is trying to change the light fixture.
+- In the early 1900s, electricians would switch the neutral feeding of a ceiling light, instead of the hot wire (which is today’s standard).
+Switching the neutral would turn off the light, but live voltage potential was still present at the fixture.
+So this situation can be dangerous for a homeowner trying to change a lighting fixture.

-- Insulation becomes very brittle and breaks down when heated too much.
-Older light fixtures had no insulation in them to prevent overheating.
-These older light fixtures were usually not marked with a maximum wattage for light bulbs.
-Homeowners could be installing 100 watt bulbs in fixtures that were never meant to have such a high wattage bulb, the wiring above the ceiling fixture could break down, and sometimes the insulation would disintegrate.
+- When overheated, insulation becomes very brittle and breaks down.
+Older lighting fixtures had no insulation in them that would prevent overheating.
+These older fixtures usually weren’t marked with a maximum wattage for light bulbs.
+So if a homeowner installs a 100-watt bulb in a fixture that was never meant to have such a high wattage, the wiring above the ceiling fixture could break down, and the insulation could disintegrate.

-I have a lot of respect for electricians who installed knob and tube wiring.
-Comparing it to what we use today, the electricians then had to really plan out their wiring runs, drill holes by hand, put screws in by hand, etc. I can’t imagine being an electrician back then!
+I have a lot of respect for the electricians who installed knob and tube wiring.
+Compared to what we use today, the electricians at that time had to really plan out their wiring runs, drill holes by hand, and put screws in by hand.
+I can’t imagine being an electrician back then!

-60% of KES customers are having their knob and tube replaced due to having insulation installed.
-30% due to an insurance issue and the remainder because they want an up to date safe and grounded electrical system.
+If I had to break it down, I’d say 60% of our customers are having their knob and tube replaced due to having insulation installed.
+Another 30% have an insurance issue, and the remainder want an up-to-date, safe, grounded electrical system.